alexporrello/DesktopPublisherAssistant/README.md

 * **ctrl+o**: opens a ticket file in the current window.
 * **ctrl+s**: saves the current ticket file to default location (%APPDATA%/Desktop Publisher Assistant)
 * **ctrl+shift+x**: clears all of the text fields
-* **ctrl+e**: copies the Doc Pro Publishing group's email to your clipboard
+* **ctrl+e**: generates the boilerplate publishing email and opens it in your default email client.
-* **ctrl+shift+e**: generates the body of the email to be sent to Doc Pro Publishing Group

 ### Text Fields

-1. **Auto-select-all:** Whenever a user selects a text area, the entire text area's contents is highlighted.
+* **Auto-select-all:** When a user clicks into a text area, its contents are highlighted.
-2. **Auto-paste:** Any recognizable item that has been copied to the desktop publisher's clipboard (for example, part numbers or GUIDs) will be auto-pasted into the correct text area.
+* **Auto-paste:** Any recognizable item that has been copied to the system's clipboard (for example, part numbers or GUIDs) will be auto-pasted into the correct text area.
+* **Triple-click:** If you triple click on a text field that has a URL, the page will open in your default web browser.